exasol/transformers-extension/doc/user_guide/user_guide.md

   ```buildoutcfg
     http[s]://<BUCKETFS_HOST>:<BUCKETFS_PORT>/<BUCKET_NAME>/<PATH_IN_BUCKET>;<BUCKETFS_NAME>
   ```
-  - A valid token is required to download private models from the Huggingface hub.
+  - A valid token is required to download private models from the Huggingface hub and run prediction on them.
   To avoid exposing such sensitive information, you can use Exasol Connection objects.
 As seen in the example below, a token can be specified in the password part of the Exasol connection object: